Criterion-Based Evaluation System (CBES)

 - Students who do not pass the written exam receive an “N” (continuing) grade for the clerkship and must retake either the NBME Subject Exam or the departmental exam.

-- Students who do not pass the written exam on the second attempt must take an oral exam or a suitable alternative, to be determined by the clerkship director.
+- Students who do not pass the written exam on the second attempt must take an oral exam or a suitable alternative, to be determined by the clerkship director in conjunction with the Assistant Dean for Clerkship Education.

 - After the third attempt at satisfying the exam requirement, the “N” grade converts to either “pass” or “fail.”